-Traditionally the bridal party is made up of only women.
+Traditionally, bridal party members are made up of only women.
 However, as more and more couples are choosing to do things in their own way, the bride is no longer confined to choosing just women to be in her support crew.
-Thus the term “wedding party” (or even “commitment crew”) is the more modern, all-inclusive term used to describe the special people chosen by the couple to surround and support them.
+Thus the term “wedding party” (or even “commitment crew”) is the more modern, all-inclusive term used to describe the people chosen by the couple to surround and support them on their special day.

-There are three categories of people who usually considered for inclusion in the wedding party:
+There are three categories of people who are usually included in the wedding party:

 Here’s a quick breakdown of the titles and roles you’ll find in a traditional wedding party, as well as lengthier explanations for what each of these roles are expected to do.

-Best Man: The best man is predominantly responsible for the social aspect of the groom’s wedding party.
+Best Man: A close friend of the groom, the best man is predominantly responsible for the social aspect of the groom’s wedding party.
 He is expected to:

 Maid or Matron of Honor: Traditionally, the maid (or matron) of honor attends all pre-wedding events that the bride attends.
 Here are the maid of honor’s expected duties: